clux/facemaulers/npcs/felgolos.md

 - She might just use it to listen in...
 - "Nice of you to check in.
 Felgolos is fine, a little tired perhaps."
 - "so you continue your tour of destruction in the shadowfell. i shall keep my eyes out."

+## State
+Caught.
+Chained.
+Flesh drained?
+Acid drip.
+Mostly dead.
+Why bother?
+They used so much time.
+It's complete at this point.

 ### Maybe Future
 He needs to be gone for a while.
 Maybe send a message to the players about `conflicts of divinity, chapter 5` he sacrificed himself to add a vulnerability to the egg; someone of a particular persuasion have to be raised by Irae and it will corrupt the egg someone has to turn Felgolos into a god perditional contradoxy style

-or he true polymorphed into a crone but has a yellow sheen and is undercover in velddrinshar.. (although message works across planar boundaries) captured in polymorphed form (true sight see it), convert him to undead?
+he true polymorphed into a crone but has a yellow sheen and is undercover in velddrinshar.. (although message works across planar boundaries) captured in polymorphed form (true sight see it), convert him to undead?

-or just plain slow conversion to a GHOST DRAGON: CC170.. why?

 ## Gilgrin Start Place
 Rests in the middle of the lava pit, covers large sprawling surface, tail, in the lava / across closed lava acqueduct.